Follow The Training Center

 Words on a page.
 In the Acting program you will work with scripted material such as monologues and scenes from plays.
 The Improv program focuses on unscripted games, exercises and scenes.

 Because the Training Center itself is not an accredited institution of higher learning, just an awesome professional training center, students are generally ineligible for college credit.
-We also cannot file the paperwork for international students to obtain student visas (sorry Mongolians, you may have to wait until we open the Ulan Bator Training Center).
+We also cannot file the paperwork for international students to obtain student visas.
 However, if you are currently enrolled in college, we have this amazing program called Comedy Studies which is an accredited college program that we run in Chicago in partnership with Columbia College.
 This is a semester-long study in comedy for which students do receive college credit.

 We offer classes in our Kids and Teen Program for students ages 8-18.
 Students must be at least 19 to attend classes in our adult programs, but there is no upper age limit.
 Why, even Methuselah himself could come in and learn to improvise!